Caring for the Elderly

 No-one likes to think of a time when they will be incapable of dealing with their own affairs.
 However, with an aging population and a growing instance of diseases such as Alzheimer’s, it has become a consideration for more and more people.
-Care home fees are a worry for many older people and in today’s financial climate it is likely that the health trusts will become increasingly diligent in ensuring that their patients are paying their fair share.
+Care home fees are a worry for many and in today’s financial climate it is likely that the health trusts will become increasingly diligent in ensuring that their patients are paying their fair share.
 Legislation allows the Trusts to ignore or even undo transactions that have been done solely to avoid care home fees.

 Enduring Powers of Attorney

 An Enduring Power of Attorney (EPOA) allows the maker (known as “the Donor”) to appoint someone to look after their financial affairs in the event that they become incapable of doing so.